jayprakash25/Terminal-Query/README.md

 # Features
 Query and retrieve responses from Google.<br>
-Easily integrate into your existing Node.js projects.
+Easily integrate into your existing Node.js projects.<br>
-Open source and extensible.
+Open source and extensible.<br>

 # Contributing
 Contributions are welcome!
 If you encounter any bugs, have feature requests, or would like to contribute code, please feel free to submit a pull request.
 Make sure to follow the existing coding style and add appropriate tests.